MediaComem/comem-archidep/ex/big-browser-deployment.md

 >   application will no longer work after changing the path to the repository in
 >   the nginx configuration.
 In the case of the Big Browser application, it will
 >   continue to work, because the application serves its static files on its
 >   own, without nginx's help.
-Therefore, changing the path has no effect as
+>
+>   When using `fastcgi_pass`, nginx is asking the PHP FastCGI Process Manager
+>   (PHP-FPM) to find and execute the PHP files in the `root` directory
+>   specified by the configuration.
+When you change that `root` to a directory
+>   that is empty (at that stage in the exercise), it will not find the PHP
+>   files anymore, and return a 404 Not Found error.
+>
->   long as the `proxy_pass` directive still points to the correct port.
+>   When using `proxy_pass`, nginx is simply forwarding the request to the given
+>   address and port.
+The application listens on that port and is capable of
+>   serving its own files, regardless of nginx's configuration.
+So the
+>   application will keep working even after changing the `root`.

 ### Allow your user to restart the service without a password

 In order for the new `post-receive` hook to work, your user must be able to run `sudo systemctl restart big-browser` (assuming you have named your service `big-browser`) without entering a password, otherwise it will not work in a Git hook.

-(A Git hook is not an interactive program, so you are not available to enter your password where prompted.)
+> A Git hook is not an interactive program.
+You are not running it yourself, so
+> you are not available to enter your password where prompted.

 Create a `big-browser` Unix group: